Dear cosmology and theoretical physics aficionado:

 A third quality of spheres is harmony and it, too, is a simple perfection.

 With this image, pi and spheres are dynamic, extending through time.
-Called the Fourier Transform, we are now researching possible faces of it and the harmonic functions uniquely created.
+Initially the Fourier Transform then other integral transforms, we are now researching the many possible faces of it and the harmonic functions uniquely created.

 Your comments are most welcomed.
 Thank you.